 A regular cleaning and oiling of the dirt bike air filter extends the lifespan of the dirt bike engine and the foam air filter itself.
+That’s why it’s important to know how to clean the air filter on a dirt bike.
 It’s something you can easily do by yourself without any hiccups.

-Cleaning the dirt bike air filter involves 6 steps.
-You need to remove the air filter and submerge it into a cleaner solution, squeeze off the excessive cleaner, rinse the air filter with water, let it air dry, apply new filter oil, and reinstall.
+Cleaning a dirt bike air filter involves 7 steps.
+You need to remove the air filter and inspect it for wear and tear, submerge the air filter into air filter cleaner, squeeze off the excessive cleaner, rinse the air filter with water, let it air dry, apply new air filter oil, and reinstall.

-Next, we will explain a quick and easy way to clean the dirt bike air filter.
+Next, we will explain a quick and easy way for cleaning a dirt bike air filter.
 By following these instructions, you can save a ton of time and money.

 Let’s dive in and go through the steps in detail.

 This post contains affiliate links.
 If you use these links to buy something we may earn a commission at no additional cost to you.
 As an Amazon Affiliate we earn from qualifying purchases.

 Learning how to clean the air filter on a dirt bike starts with understanding what the purpose of a dirt bike air filter is.

 A dirt bike air filter is an air filter that covers the air intake of your dirt bike.
 It removes dirt from the air and prevents dust and dirt particles getting past the air filter and into the dirt bike engine.

 In addition, a dirt bike air filter improves the airflow to the engine.
 Without an air filter, the debris in the air would land up in the engine causing unwanted damage.
 A better air quality increases performance and helps the engine from overheating.